SvenRosvall/SignalControl/Design.md

 Input:
 * DigitalInput - The object to invert the result for.

+The operator ! can also be used.

 ### AndInput
 Returns the "logical and" of two DigitalInput objects

 Input:
 * DigitalInput x 2 - The two objects to combile the result for as "logical and".

+The operator && can also be used.

 ### DistanceToDigitalInput
 This converts the result of a DistanceInput object to